Hub-OS/documentation-website/docs/01-client/02-lua-api/04-attack-api/07-turn-gauge.md

 ### `TurnGauge.progress()`

-Returns the turn gauge's progress as a value between 0 and 1.
+Returns a number representing the turn gauge's progress as a value between 0 and 1.

 Same as `TurnGauge.time() / TurnGauge.max_time()`

 ### `TurnGauge.time()`

-Returns the turn gauge's progress in elapsed frames.
+Returns a number representing the turn gauge's progress in elapsed frames.

 ### `TurnGauge.max_time()`

-Returns the total elapsed frames required to end a turn.
+Returns a number representing the total elapsed frames required to end a turn.

 ### `TurnGauge.set_time(time)`